coder/coder/docs/admin/reference-architectures.md

 # Reference architectures

-As Coder evolves to meet the demands of modern development workflows, ensuring scalability is paramount.
-Today, we're stress-testing our platform with 2000 concurrent users, preparing for deployments of up to 5000 users.
-This documentation provides prescriptive solutions and reference architectures to support successful customer deployments.
+This document provides prescriptive solutions and reference architectures to support successful deployments of up to 2000 users and outlines at a high-level the methodology currently used to scale-test Coder.

-Let's dive into the core concepts and terminology essential for understanding Coder's architecture and deployment strategies.
+This section outlines core concepts and terminology essential for understanding Coder's architecture and deployment strategies.

 ## General concepts